-Belgian Cycling Factory (BCF), home to Belgium’s biggest cycling brands like Ridley and Eddy Merckx, sells most of their bikes through a network of dealers and bike shops across Europe.
-When COVID-19 hit, dealers across Europe closed their doors prompting BCF to accelerate their digital transformation to better their relationships with consumers and dealers alike.
+Belgian Cycling Factory (BCF), home to iconic cycling brands like Ridley and Eddy Merckx, sells most of their bikes through a network of dealers and bike shops across Europe.
+When COVID-19 hit, dealers across Europe closed their doors prompting BCF to accelerate their digital transformation and transform their relationships with consumers and dealers alike.

-With BlueConic as their CDP, Belgian Cycling Factory established a direct-to-consumer (DTC) channel to understand their customers and, with the help of Growthagent, launched a marketing-as-a-service offering for their dealers.
+With BlueConic as their CDP, Belgian Cycling Factory established a direct-to-consumer (DTC) channel to understand and engage their customers, as well as launch a marketing-as-a-service offering for their dealers.

-In this case study, you’ll learn how this retailer can now:
+In this case study, you’ll learn how BCF can now:

-- Pass on insights to their dealers to optimize inventory
+- Provide customer insights to dealers to help them optimize inventory and increase bike sales